Iron Creek Falls

 Olympic National Park

 As one of the wettest places in the country, Olympic National Park is home to a few landmark waterfalls.
-Among the best places to explore them are the Sul Doc River, Wynoochee River, Lake Crescent, and the south shore of Lake Quinault - all of which are temperate rain forests surrounded by mountains.
-Sul Doc Falls may be among the most famous waterfalls in the park and perhaps one of the most unique as it funnels river water into four distinct drainages.
+Among the best places to explore them are the Sol Duc River, Wynoochee River, Lake Crescent, and the south shore of Lake Quinault—all of which are temperate rainforests surrounded by mountains.
+Sol Duc Falls may be among the most famous waterfalls in the park and perhaps one of the most unique, as it funnels river water into four distinct drainages.
 Its proximity to hot springs also makes it a popular attraction.
-The north side of the Peninsula is also home to Beaver Falls and Marymere Falls, the former located off of an unmarked parking lot and the latter accessed after a walk through giant, old-growth trees.
+The north side of the Peninsula is also home to Beaver Falls and Marymere Falls, the former located off an unmarked parking lot and the latter accessed after a walk through giant, old-growth trees.

 Sol Duc Waterfall